kippezi/anime-word-finder-ver1/README.md

 The project is highly personalized for my current setup, and thus is hard to be used by anyone else, nor is that the purpose.
 I am working on a version 2 that will include:
 - Translations of the extracted words.
 - Expressions and sayings (now just single words)
-- An SQL-based implementation of the entire application.
+- An SQL-based implementation (now output is csv formatted .txt files).
-- online hosting for the results of the analysis with possibilities to see frequencies of words and expressions not only in a single series but also across genres etc.
+- online hosting for the results of the analysis with possibilities to see frequencies of words and expressions not only in a single series but also across genres, authors, eras etc.